Chidinma98/GoodRx/project_worksheet.md

 #### MVP

--Full CRUD on at least two resources on backend
+- Full CRUD on at least two resources on backend
--Have react from-end rendering
+- Have react from-end rendering
 - Have SMS working
--Have authentication working
+- Have authentication working
 - Material UI should be implemented on every component in the front -end

 #### PostMVP